satheeshv87/ETL/README.md

 # Extract
 Downloaded csv files from 3 different personnel bank accounts, including two credit card accounts and a checking account.
+Each file had different columns and the details are listed in the below table:

 | File 1 Columns    | File 2 Columns  | File 3 Columns    |
 | -------------     | -------------   | -------------     |